atet/flutter/README.md

 ### Android SDK ***without*** the entire Android Studio

-- Find latest "Command line tools only" [here](https://developer.android.com/studio) (scroll all the way down), or you can directly download `v11076708` from: https://dl.google.com/android/repository/commandlinetools-win-11076708_latest.zip
+- Directly download Android SDK `v11076708` "Command line tools only" from: https://dl.google.com/android/repository/commandlinetools-win-11076708_latest.zip
 - Download through web browser and extract in Downloads
 - Create the following directory structure: `C:\Android\SDK\cmdline-tools\latest`
 - Within the `latest` directory, cut or copy all of the contents in the `cmdline-tools` directory from the unzipped file above